Literacy is a daily lesson, made up of three aspects:

 - Give your child plenty of opportunities to draw and write with a range of materials

-- Ask your child to help you write a shopping list
+- Ask your child to help you write a shopping list and then look for the items when they get to the shop

 Revise what your child is learning with some at-home practice: look through our Year 1 English worksheets to find a good activity to download and complete at home.
-Phonics is still a big part of literacy in Year 1, so make regular phonics practice part of your after school routine.
+Phonics is still a big part of literacy in Year 1, so make regular phonics practice part of your after-school routine.